Generative Tools in AI-Powered Development

 Image Generation with Generative Models

-GANs work by having two computer programs compete: one makes new pictures, and the other checks if they look natural.
-As they keep practising, both programs improve, and the pictures they make become more and more believable.
+• As they keep practising, both programs improve, and the pictures they make become increasingly believable.
 This lets us make pictures that look like photos, art, or even fake data to train other computer programs.

 Text Generation and Natural Language Processing (NLP)

-These tools are used in chatbots, virtual helpers, and more.
+• These tools are used in chatbots, virtual helpers, and more.
 They can chat, translate, summarize, and even write stories or poems.

 Audio Generation and Speech Synthesis Generative AI

-These tools have many uses.
+3. These tools have many uses.
 In entertainment, they help make virtual assistants like Siri and Alexa sound more like real people.
 They also help create lifelike characters in games, movies, and virtual reality.

-And for people who need extra help, like those with disabilities, speech tools can help them talk using machines that speak for them.
-As these AI tools improve, they’ll keep changing how we communicate with computers and each other in the future.
+People who need extra help, such as those with disabilities, can use speech tools.
+These tools help them talk using machines that speak for them.

 Video Generation and Deepfake Technology